GeetChoudhari/mlproject/README.md

-## Creating a MAchine Learning Project
+## Creating a Machine Learning Project